What Is Calcite Vs. Dolomite?

 The problem is that calcium carbonate can be impure to the degree that it constitutes a different rock, dolomitic limestone or, as scientists now call it, dolostone.
 We have even named a whole mountain range in southern Europe the Dolomites!

-the Italian Alps.
+The Dolomite Mountains are in the Tyrol region of Italy and are part of the Italian Alps.
 They are of particular interest to mineralogists because this is where the mineral dolomite was first identified by D. Dolomieu.
 He recognized it as something unusual, as it was a carbonate that contained both calcium and magnesium.
 Further studies showed Dolomieu’s rock to be a new mineral.
 Both the rock and the mountains in which Dolomieu had obtained his samples were named after him.

 During the development of calcium carbonate limestone, other elements are present and some of them get into the calcium carbonate structure.
 One of these is the metal element magnesium.
-It so happens that magnesium atoms are similar enough in size to calcium, only slightly smaller, and its electron valence matches that of calcium.
+It so happens that magnesium atoms are similar enough in size to calcium, only slightly smaller, and their electron valence matches that of calcium.
 This means magnesium can substitute for, or take the place of, some of the calcium in the molecular structure of the limestone.
 It actually bonds within the molecular structure, becoming a permanent part of the structure.
 This differs from elements that are simply impurities trapped in the limestone rock.

-Transition to Dolostone
+What is Calcite?
+The Transition to Dolostone

 When enough magnesium substitutes for calcium in the limestone, the rock is no longer limestone.
 We now call it dolostone.
 The term dolomitic limestone has been in use for a long time and is still used for impure forms of limestone.
 The problem is that you can’t visually distinguish between limestone and dolostone.